Counseling School & Community, M.S. - School and Educator Preparation Program

 CSP 573 - Equity-Based College and Career Readiness Counseling - 3 credits

-CSP 578 - Social and Cultural Foundations in Counseling - 3 credits (must earn a "B" or better)
+CSP 578 - Social and Cultural Diversity - 3 credits

 CSP 606 - Counseling Children and Adolescents in Schools - 3 credits